Portrait

 What’s your simple feel-good tip for days when you’re not at your best?

-“If you’re having an off day, my remedy is to fake good skin by simply using a tinted moisturiser, bronzer to add colour to the face and balm highlighter to create the illusion of a 'post facial glow’”.
+“If you’re having an off day, my remedy is to fake good skin by simply using a tinted moisturiser, bronzer to add colour to the face, and a balm highlighter to create the illusion of a 'post-facial glow.’”

-Find Filomena Natoli's latest work and creation on www.filomena.com.au/
+Find Filomena Natoli's latest work and creations on www.filomena.com.au/

 And on her Instagram @filomena_makeup.